trevor229/SondePredict/README.md

 Debian/Ubuntu: apt-get install python-gdal
 ```

-The custpredict python package can then be installed in the usual Python way:
+The SondePredict python package can then be installed in the usual Python way:
 ```
 $ cd SondePredict
 $ sudo python setup.py install